Prospective Graduate StudentsUpdated April 2017.

 Applying to SFU

 - Send me a hardcopy rather than an email.
-Think about it: how many emails do you get each day?
-And how many actual letters?
-So which is more likely to get attention?
 I understand however that from some countries it's difficult or expensive to mail hardcopy.

 - If you do send email, put the words "extra information" in the subject header.

 - I will not support the application of students who send me reminder emails.

 - Here is some extra information that would help me evaluate your application.

 The best research, in my opinion, combines a theoretical foundation with empirical evaluation (simulations) and good scientific writing.
 I understand that you may have gaps in any, or all, of these areas.
 After all, you are coming to graduate school because you want to learn and improve.
 Still, how far we can go in our work together depends on where we start.
 So if you send me material about yourself, please include the following.

 - The hardest proof you've ever done.
 Original research is best, but even a course assignment is informative.
 If you haven't done any hard proofs, just note that.
 If you have more than one, just pick one.
 I can always ask for more.